INTERNATIONAL AIRLINE MEDICAL ASSOCIATION BYLAWS

 Section 6.4: The EXECUTIVE COUNCIL shall be the governing body of the Association and shall act for it whenever the Association is not in session.
 It shall take no action save in formally convened sessions of the Executive Council.

 Section 6.5: The President shall preside at all meetings of the Executive Council and the Secretary shall act as recorder.
-The President-Elect will preside in the absence of the President.

 Section 6.6: Four members of the Executive Council shall constitute a quorum for the transaction of business.